risckaust/risc-documentations/docs/source/1-indoor-flight.rst

 ``BUTTON 1`` - Arms the quadcopter

-``BUTTON 3`` - Switches quadcopterto OFFBOARD flight mode.
+``BUTTON 3`` - Switches quadcopter to OFFBOARD flight mode.
 It should takeoff after this.

 ``BUTTON 2`` - Lands the quadcopter